arjunkalburgi/2022/src/routes/writing/2019-04-25_learning-css-grid.md

 cover: https://cdn-images-1.medium.com/max/400/1*ErpqfbqYAI0nxy1UXajRcQ.png
 ---

-> Been seeing a lot about CSS Grid on Twitter, decided to fix some smelly HTML/CSS on my portfolio using it!

 It seems like I’ve settled into a learning process.
 As with [learning Vue.js](https://medium.com/arjunkalburgi/viewing-vue-with-theradlist-8851502ab709) and [learning sketch-noting](https://medium.com/arjunkalburgi/arty-notes-sketch-noting-my-thoughts-e29f142a9eb4), I started with content.

 In this case it was this [article](https://css-tricks.com/snippets/css/complete-guide-grid/) on CSS Tricks, it went over the basics of CSS Grid and how to use it.